 Caesarea National Park is one of, if not Israel’s, most impressive archaeological site.
 The beautifully restored harbor here was built by King Herod and is a work of engineering marvel.
 The site is a fascinating place to explore and the museum includes a great multimedia explanation of the history of the port.

-Within the park is the Caesarea Amphitheater, also restored, which during the summer regularly hosts concerts of both local, and international acts.
+Within the park is the amphitheater, also restored, which during the summer regularly hosts concerts of both local, and international acts.
 See our listing of concerts in Caesarea for more.
-The Harbor Beach is located within the Park although you can enter seperately, and is totally unique in its setting, with superb facilities.
+The Harbor Beach is located within the Park although you can enter separately, and is totally unique in its setting, with superb facilities.

 The Park is also home to a unique museum, the world’s only underwater museum where you are able to dive through the underwater ruins of this ancient city.
 Wow!
 For more call the Caesarea Dive Club (04-6265898).

 Also in Caesarea

 Outside the national park, in the modern-day city, is the Aquaduct Beach one of the best beaches in Israel.
 With an ancient aqueduct marking the edge of the beach the breathtaking approach is even more stunning up close.
 There is no lifeguard here so bathing is not strictly allowed although it does get busy on summer weekends, but the buzz is worlds away from the beaches further south with a more rural surrounding and breathtaking archaeological feature